Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/administration/configuration/semantics.rst

 ````

 The done semantic is used for burnup and velocity chart
 computation.
-It can also be used in the :ref:`GitLab integration <version-control-with-gitlab>`.
+It can also be used by the :ref:`GitLab integration <version-control-with-gitlab>` and the :ref:`Git integration <version-control-with-git>`.

 .. _velocity_administration: